sergeyksv/tingodb/README.md

 **TingoDB** is an embedded JavaScript in-process filesystem or in-memory database upwards compatible with MongoDB at the [v1.4 API level](http://mongodb.github.io/node-mongodb-native/1.4/).

+**Note** starting from version 0.6.x there is new configuration paramater `apiLevel`.
+Default value is 140 (1.4) but we started some adoptions for 2.x specific behaviour.
+For instance findAndModify will behave difeently if to use `apiLevel:200` (2.x).
+Any contributions with making adoptions for API > 2.x are welcome.

 Upwards compatible means that if you build an app that uses functionality implemented by TingoDB you can switch to MongoDB almost without code changes.
 This greatly reduces implementation risks and give you freedom to switch to a mature solution at any moment.

 As a proof for upward compatibility, all tests designed to run against both MongoDB and TingoDB.